H4CKR3M/CustomNpcs-Scripts/README.md

 ### 2. Advanced Setup

 So you have your spawnpoints working, but you want more control over player rotation, yaw, etc...
 Well, you're in luck!
 Each spawnpoint can be tweaked individually.
-Let's see what a more advanced version of your spawnpoint code *(See [1.
+Let's what a more advanced version of your spawnpoint code *(See [1.
 Basic Setup, Step 9.](#user-content-1-basic-setup)).* might look like:
 ```js
 /* Advanced Spawnpoint | ScriptedBlock | Verified 1.12.2+ (1.12.2, 1.16.5)
  * Requires: HyperSpawnpoint12